 Make Recipe

 I grew up on freeze pops, so I know how good they are.
-Yet now that I read my food labels, I realize they really aren’t benefiting my body at all.
-These homemade, healthy popsicles use only real, pronounceable ingredients, all from plants.
-They are naturally and brightly colored using just food, no need for chemical food coloring here!
+Now that I read food labels, I realize they aren’t benefiting my body at all.
+These homemade fruit popsicles use only real, pronounceable ingredients, all from plants.
+They’re naturally and brightly colored using just food, no need for chemical food coloring here!

 FAQs